geobolivia/website/en/index.rst

    :target: _static/flyer_georchestra.pdf

-For a quick presentation of geOrchestra and its components, you can read :ref:`georchestra.documentation.overview`.
-You can have a look to :ref:`georchestra.documentation.fiche_identite` in order to have a better knowledge of features offered by geOrchestra.
+For a quick presentation of geOrchestra and its components, you can read :ref:`georchestra.en.documentation.overview`.
+You can have a look to :ref:`georchestra.en.documentation.fiche_identite` in order to have a better knowledge of features offered by geOrchestra.

 You can find some help with the community mailing list: see Community Page.